mzarnecki/ai-codebase-expert/README.md

 [PROJECT IN PROGRESS]

 Introducing tool to solve development tasks and bug-fix tickets in large projects.
-This project is using GPT-4o LLMs and langchain agents to search the project code base and documentation to support development work and fixing issues.
+This project is using GPT-4o LLM and langchain agents to search the project code base and documentation to support development work and fixing issues.

 <img src="img/codebase_expert.gif" />